 - 1/4 teaspoon browning sauce, optional

 - Combine first five ingredients; rub over roast.
-Wrap in plastic wrap; refrigerate overnight.
+Wrap in plastic; refrigerate overnight.

-- In a 6-qt. slow cooker, heat carrots, potatoes, onions and unwrapped roast; add broth.
+- Place carrots, potatoes and onions in a 6-qt. slow cooker; add broth.
+Unwrap roast; place in slow cooker.
 Cook, covered, on low until meat and vegetables are tender, 8-10 hours.

 Medium-Bodied White Wine

 Enjoy this recipe with a medium-bodied white wine such as Riesling or Gewürtztraminer